-But since the popularity of drone photography and Instagram, the rest of the world has begun to take notice of this man-made marine wonderland, after seeing amazing birds-eye views of this spectacular formation of 15 shipwrecks on Instagram.
+Since the popularity of drone photography and Instagram, the rest of the world has begun to take notice of this hidden Australian landmark, after seeing amazing birds-eye views of this spectacular formation of 15 shipwrecks on Instagram.

 Here is everything you need to know before visiting the spectacular Tangalooma Wrecks!

 Planning a holiday in Australia right now?
 Here’s what you need to know about Flying in Australia during COVID!

 Disclosure: This post contains affiliate links, which means we may receive a commission (at no extra cost to you) if you click a link and make a purchase.
 Please see our Disclosure Policy for more details.